Calvin Johnson: 2010 season

 In the season opener against the Chicago Bears, Johnson caught a pass with 31 seconds left in regulation in the end zone for what looked like a game-winning touchdown.
 However, referee Gene Steratore ruled the catch incomplete, saying that Johnson had not maintained possession of the ball through the entire process of the catch.
 The Lions lost the game by a score of 19–14.
-In Week 6, against the New York Giants, he had five receptions for 146 yards and one receiving touchdown in the 28–20 loss.
-In Week 8, against the Washington Redskins, he had nine receptions for 101 receiving yards and three receiving touchdowns in the 37–25 victory.
-In Week 10, against the Buffalo Bills, he had ten receptions for 128 receiving yards and one receiving touchdown in the 14–12 loss.
+This later became known as the "Calvin Johnson rule" when subsequently applied to other receivers and catches.
+In week 6, against the New York Giants, he had five receptions for 146 yards and one receiving touchdown in the 28–20 loss.
+In week 8, against the Washington Redskins, he had nine receptions for 101 receiving yards and three receiving touchdowns in the 37–25 victory.
+In week 10, against the Buffalo Bills, he had ten receptions for 128 receiving yards and one receiving touchdown in the 14–12 loss.
 The Bills game was the beginning of a four-game streak for Johnson where he recorded a receiving touchdown.
-In Week 15, against the Tampa Bay Buccaneers, he had ten receptions for 152 receiving yards in the 23–20 victory.
+In week 15, against the Tampa Bay Buccaneers, he had ten receptions for 152 receiving yards in the 23–20 victory.

 Johnson amassed 77 receptions for 1,120 yards and 12 touchdowns during the 2010 season.
 He was selected to the first Pro Bowl of his career.
 Following the 2010 season, Johnson was the recipient of the Lions/Detroit Sports Broadcasters Association/Pro Football Writers Association (Detroit Chapter) Media-Friendly Good Guy Award.
 Johnson was ranked 27th by his fellow players on the NFL Top 100 Players of 2011.